mhoeher/opentodolist/doc/build-instructions.md

 #### Fedora Linux

-On Fedora, run the following to install all the pre-requisites required to build the app:
+On Fedora, run the following to install all the pre-requisites required to build the app (this assumes you build against system versions of all possible libraries):

 ```bash
 dnf install -y \